-The WSIB determines the future economic loss (FEL) benefit for workers who are earning at the time of the initial determination based on their post-injury net average earnings (NAE) as a result of work reintegration activities.
+The WSIB determines the future economic loss (FEL) benefit for workers who are earning at the time of the initial determination based on their post-injury net average earnings (NAE) as a result of return-to-work (RTW) activities.

-For workers participating in a work transition assessment at the time of the initial determination, see 18-04-06, Initial Determination - Where Suitable Occupation has been Determined.
+For workers participating in a RTW assessment at the time of the initial determination, see 18-04-06, Initial Determination - Where Suitable Occupation has been Determined.

 Date of determination